sunnysideup/silverstripe-perfect_cms_images/README.md

 Perfect CMS Image
 ================

-why we build this module
+Why we build this module ...
 ------------
 To make it easier to manage image sizes in the various places (CMS, templates) we have set up a system to manage image sizes in just one place (the config layer).
 Each unique image collection (e.g. HomePageBanner) has its own standard settings (all optional):
  - `width`